mfschmidt/jjm_utils/pipelines/sub_pipeline.md

     sub_pipeline fmriprep U00001

-It would use the freesurfer license from your .pipelines.json file.
+It would use the freesurfer license from your `~/.pipelines.json` file.
 But if you wanted to use a different license, you could either edit your local config file or you could submit like this:

     sub_pipeline fmriprep U00001 --freesurfer-license ~/license.txt

-So, if you plan to submit a bunch of jobs with the same settings, save them to your ~/.pipelines.json file and let sub_pipeline.py read them from there.
+So, if you plan to submit a bunch of jobs with the same settings, save them to your `~/.pipelines.json` file and let sub_pipeline.py read them from there.
 If you need to change them frequently, specify them on the command line.
-Set --verbose to see a full description of everything it finds and what it assumes along the way.
+Set `--verbose` to see a full description of everything it finds and what it assumes along the way.

 ## What it does